Don't forget our partner Rame Framing for all your bespoke framing requirments

 Born in a country in Africa, which became Malawi after declaring independence from Britain, Julian moved to Washington DC aged 11.
 From the bush to the big city in one plane journey!

 Julian had moved from a land where everyone made things, repaired things, sung, walked without shoes and knew the seasons; to a place with electric lights, and where money talked.
 The adults which Julian first recalls having an impact on his life, were all makers, handy with tools, and using imagination to solve problems.
 He thought that this was the only approach to life and so was always playing, making, and inventing as a child.

-That promise is Fosspots……... and here at Panache we intend to continue the journey with him.
+That promise is his range known as Fosspots……... and here at Panache we intend to continue the journey with him.